kevin-connell/README_Generator/generatedREADME.md

   ## Usage

-  For use: I am sensitive

-  ## Credits

-  true
+  For use: Make sure you install the neccessary files

   ## License

   This application is protected under a MIT license

   ## Contributing

-  take you time, be yourself
+  Ask me first

   ## Tests